Professor Emmanuel Haven

 Quantum Finance and Social Sciences (Department of Physics and Astronomy)

-Co-Director of the BSc Accounting and Finance programme
+Programme Leader BSc Accounting and Finance (Year Two)

 Haven, E.; Khrennikov, A. (2013).
 Quantum Social Science.
 Cambridge University Press – Cambridge (UK).